 Objectives

-1. Define the query in Splunk for data you want to export.
-Example
+- Define the query in Splunk for the data you want to export.
+For example,

 index=*

-2. Navigate to your Splunk instance and invoke the CLI (Here is more information on the Splunk CLI)
+- Navigate to your Splunk instance and invoke the CLI

 cd /opt/splunk/bin